 What was that sound?
 Was it a cough?
 A sneeze?
 A sniffle?
-Does his forehead feel a little warm?
-There are some illnesses that are clear-cut – Baby needs to stay at home, in his own bed, and under your watchful eye.
+Does her forehead feel a little warm?
+There are some illnesses that are clear-cut – Baby needs to stay at home, in her own bed, and under your watchful eye.
 Others, though, are harder to pin down – is Baby sick, or just a little under the weather?
 This can be especially hard for parents whose work situations aren’t ideal for calling out to take care of a sick child, and who don’t have family or backup childcare in the area.

 One factor that makes this harder is that even more universal guidelines, like the ones laid out by the American Academy of Pediatrics, can conflict with the individual standards set out by different childcare facilities.
 These more general guidelines are fairly commonly referred to by childcare centers across the country, but it’s always a good idea to check them against the standards of your child’s daycare center to make sure you’re on the same page.

 Illnesses for Baby to power through